- This event has passed.

 WHAT TO BRING

-Portable Easel, Apron, Kitchen roll, Rags, 2 Jam jars, Disposable paper palette, Palette knife.
+Portable Easel, Apron, Kitchen roll, Rags, 2 Jam jars, palette – a bit of hardboard is fine, Palette knife.

 Set of Daler-Rowney Georgian oil colours starter pack plus an additional large tube of white paint (beginners only).
 If you are an experienced painter please bring your normal paints.